deepanshs/mrsimulator/docs/user_guide/methods_library/methods_library.rst

     )

 where `BlochDecaySpectrum` can be replaced with another method class.
-Each method has the *channels* attribute which is a list of isotopes probed by the method as well as the *magnetic_flux_density*, *rotor_angle*, and *rotor_frequency* attributes which define the global experiment parameters.
+Each method has the *channels* attribute, which is a list of isotopes probed by the method as well as the *magnetic_flux_density*, *rotor_angle*, and *rotor_frequency* attributes which define the global experiment parameters.
 See :numref:`table_generic_method` for more details.

-The method object also has the *spectral_dimensions* attribute which contains a list of SpectralDimension objects defining the spectral grid.
-A 2D method will have two spectral dimensions in this list whereas a 1D method will only have one.
+The method object also has the *spectral_dimensions* attribute, which contains a list of SpectralDimension objects defining the spectral grid.
+A 2D method will have two spectral dimensions in this list, whereas a 1D method will only have one.
 See :numref:`table_generic_spectral_dimension` for the attributes of a SpectralDimension object.

 .. _bloch_decay: